hexagontk/hexagon/hexagon_site/pages/index.md

 * **Kotlin Native**: because of the added complexity of Kotlin Native, focus will be set on the JVM platform, native binaries' generation will rely on GraalVM.
-* **Asynchronous by Coroutines**: the goal is to be a Toolkit suited for fast development.
-On the performance/simplicity trade-off, we'll stick to the first.
-Async support may come in 3.0 though.

 # Architecture